reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 ```

 ### findFirst
-findFirst() returns an Optional for the first entry in the stream; the Optional can, of course, be empty:
+findFirst() returns an Optional for the first entry in the stream:
 ```java
 public class StreamingApp {
   public void findFromStream() {